Indian (1996 film): Release

-Indian was released worldwide on 9 May 1996.
+Indian was released on 9 May 1996.
 Prior to the release of the film, the team also planned a Hindi version of the film.
-It was partially reshot in Hindi as Hindustani with Aruna Irani in place of Manorama.
-The Hindi version also did well after its release on 23 August 1996.
+It was partially reshot in the language as Hindustani with Aruna Irani in place of Manorama.
+Hindustani did well after its release on 23 August 1996.
 The film was also dubbed in Telugu as Bharathyeedu and in Malayalam under the same title.
 In 2015, the Hindi version Hindustani was screened at the Habitat Film Festival.

 Reception

 Box office

-Indian became a major box office success by grossing over ₹35 crore worldwide.
+Indian became a major box office success by grossing over ₹61 crore worldwide.
 Both the Telugu and Hindi dubbed versions also emerged successful.

 Critical response

 Nirupama Subramanian from India Today praised Shankar's script, noting that "with the right mix of pop patriotism, anti-establishment diatribes and other commercial cinema ingredients, Shankar's latest creation has south India applauding" before adding that "the real triumph of the film is the effective make-over that believably transforms the actors".
 Tharamani of Kalki praised the film for depicting romance in a dignified manner, narrating flashbacks in black-and-white and keeping the beauty shining and budding everywhere without being blinded but criticising the film for giving a wrong message of justifying the murders.
 The Hindu wrote, "Shankar establishes himself as one who thinks big and executes what his mind has conceived in a lavish style on the screen be it the dance sequences or action and thrills the Tamil viewers have not witnessed before".
 The critic added, "Kamal is simply superb as Senapathy, his thick voice and the dhoti-jubba attire adding to his portrayal.
 As Chandru he underplays his part".